 There were (and still are) big differences in the religious lives of people.
 On top of this, there are big differences in how ‘spiritual’ we are.
 Some of us are so involved with religion that anything they say is an expression of their religious beliefs.
 Others don’t care at all.
 Our populations include both atheists and the devout, as part of the same (evolutionary) strategy for keeping ourselves alive.
 Atheists are often ‘linear thinkers’, and religious people are more ‘holistic’.
 Each type is prone to different mistakes, and when our species was young, they could compensate for each other.

 The variety in the kinds of spirituality, and the differences in how interested we are in it, may be the sources for the diversity among humans.
 And diversity is part of our ‘survival strategy’.
 Ten people, ancient or modern, will find ten different things to say about a single situation, and this gave our ancient tribes lots of options for responding to it.
-The tribe would make it’s choice over time, after people had had a chance to talk it over.
+The tribe would make it’s choice over time, after people had had a chance to talk it over, especially in tribal councils.
 The saying “many hands make light work” applied to thinking as well as working.